Hamish Watson (rugby union)

-Hamish Watson (born 15 October 1991) is an English professional rugby union player who plays for Edinburgh Rugby in the United Rugby Championship and for the Scotland national rugby union team.
+Hamish Fergus Wallace Watson (born 15 October 1991) is a professional rugby union player who plays as a flanker for United Rugby Championship club Edinburgh Rugby.

-Schoolboy rugby
+Early life

 During his early schooling days at Terra Nova school he won the English schools boys national U13 trophy.
 He then moved to Oakham School and played for Leicester Tigers Academy until the age of 18.

-Professional career
+Club career

 At the start of his English professional career he moved to Oakham in Rutland and was at the Leicester Tigers Academy.
 On moving to Scotland he then played for Edinburgh Rugby.

 International career

 Although he was born and raised in England, Watson was eligible to represent Scotland due to his grandfather, who was born in Glasgow, in addition to having lived in Scotland since 2011.

 He progressed to a centrally held Scotland 7s contract in the summer of 2011 before being approached to join the Edinburgh Rugby elite development programme, after a string of impressive showings in the back-row.

 He made his Scotland Club XV debut in 2013 while still at Edinburgh Academicals.